JeroPluy/LG/docs/README.md

 6. Open the serial monitor. (`Ctrl + Shift + M` or `Tools -> Serial Monitor` )

-7. Copy the AP MAC and the STA MAC from the console to the [Server-Mac.txt](../Installation/Server-Mac.txt) file.
+7. Copy the AP MAC and the STA MAC from the console to the [Server-Mac.txt](../Installation/Server-Mac.txt) file. <br/>
+   *(There should be enough time, but if you have not received a printout on the monitor, press the reset button on the ESP)*

    ```
    Console Output Example: